karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 More subtle but equally important is _Pentatonix_'s treatment of vocal percussion.
-Kevin may not be the best beatboxer in the world, but he's a great vocal percussionist, and he makes valuable contributions.
-Beyond just providing a beat, [he and Avi work together to form a rhythm section][kevin_avi_rhythm].
+Kevin may not be the best beatboxer in the world, but he's a great vocal percussionist, and [he and Avi work together to form a rhythm section][kevin_avi_rhythm].

-This makes me wonder then, why his contributions on _Pentatonix_ are so marginalized and mechanized.
-Kevin's distinctive voiced ["oo!"][kevin_oo]s disappear, replaced with a generic pop beat.
+This makes me wonder then, why his contributions on _Pentatonix_ are so marginalized and mechanized that Kevin's distinctive voiced ["oo!"][kevin_oo]s disappear, replaced with a generic pop beat.
 Consider ["Can't Sleep Love"][ptx_cant_sleep_love], Pentatonix's debut single from the album.
-[Kevin's line consists almost entirely of "boots" and "cats"][ptx_cant_sleep_love_kevin], the first sounds an amateur learns in [babby's first beatboxing class][ptx_blue_peter].
+[Kevin's line consists almost entirely of "boots" and "cats"][ptx_cant_sleep_love_kevin], the first sounds [an amateur would learn to make][ptx_blue_peter].
 Other tracks on the album consist of similarly rudimentary beatbox technique.
-It's interesting to note that while Kevin augments some of his simplistic lines [when performing live][ptx_cant_sleep_love_live], they still feel very repetitive compared to the amazing work he does, for example, in [Pentatonix's live "NSYNC Medley"][ptx_nsync].
+Kevin does augment some of his simplistic lines [when performing live][ptx_cant_sleep_love_live], but they still feel very repetitive compared to the amazing work he does, for example, in [Pentatonix's live "NSYNC Medley"][ptx_nsync].

 _Pentatonix_ is—of course—[not the only a cappella album that suffers from